-Although the Bowman Sterling brand has been around for several years now, it doesn't have quite the same appeal as Bowman Chrome.
-The 2009 Bowman Sterling Mike Trout comes signed, but using a sticker autograph.
-Thankfully, the design does take the sticker into account so it blends in well.
+While the Bowman Sterling brand has been around for several years, it doesn't have quite the same appeal as Bowman Chrome.
+The 2009 Bowman Sterling Mike Trout comes signed, but using a foil sticker autograph.
+Thankfully, the design does take the sticker into account so it blends in decently.

-As far as unlicensed cards go, 2009 Elite Extra Edition has held up well, thanks in large part to a deep checklist of highly regarded signers.
-Mike Trout was one of them.
+As far as non-MLB cards go, 2009 Elite Extra Edition has held up well, due in large part to a deep checklist of highly regarded signers.
+Clearly Mike Trout is one of them.
 Numbered to 495, it remains one of his key prospect cards.